There is post secondary education assistance for:

 - Education allowance assistance is for one diploma and/or degree per level (stepped/concurrent programs excepted).
 Level II will include assistance for an additional degree program which has an undergraduate degree as a prerequisite.

-- There is a 60 month interval before you are eligible to apply for monthly education allowance for a second diploma or degree at the same level of education.
+- There is a 60 consecutive month interval before you are eligible to apply for monthly education allowance for a second diploma or degree at the same level of education.

 - The maximum number of months of education allowance for level 3 study (Master) is three years (36 months); for level 4 (Doctoral program) is five years (60 months).